alttch/bma-info/gateryx/install.rst

 Installing from pre-built packages
 ==================================

-For Debian/Ubuntu and other deb-based distributions, .deb packages can be used, downloaded either directly or via the apt repository:
+For Debian/Ubuntu and other deb-based distributions, .deb packages can be used via the apt repository:

 .. code:: bash